sopoforic/vidua/README.md

-# varipatch
+# vidua

-Varipatch can be used to apply patches.
+Vidua can be used to apply patches.
 It is intended particularly for use with ROM hacks.

 ## Supported patch formats